Netcracker/qubership-opensearch/documentation/installation-guide/README.md

 * 30–50 GiB for write-heavy workloads such as log analytics

 Only performance testing different numbers of shards and different shard sizes can determine the optimal number of shards for your index.

+### Index Templates

+OpenSearch provides API for manage [Index Templates](https://opensearch.org/docs/latest/im-plugin/index-templates/), and it still provides API for [legacy elasticsearch templates](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates-v1.html).

+Both API, new composable index templates (`/_index_template`) and legacy templates (`/_template`) are avaialble now and can be used by applications, but composable index templates have more features and more priority than legacy.

+New OpenSearch index templates offer enhanced modularity, improved prioritization for layered configurations, and a more user-friendly API, ensuring better management and future-proofing for index configurations.
+The new index templates are in line with OpenSearch's evolving features and capabilities.
+Using them ensures compatibility with current and future versions of OpenSearch, along with support for the latest functionalities.

+We strongly recommend to use only actual composable index templates (`/_index_template`) API and migrate current legacy templates.

 ## HWE